 Most executives and managers readily understand that reporting is difficult because data isn’t perfect.
-But those who aren’t writing the SQL queries or performing the required Excel heroics may lack a clear understanding of the specific data issues that cause this difficulty, and wonder why it’s so hard to overcome them.
+But those who aren’t writing the SQL queries or performing the Excel gymnastics necessary to overcome data issues may lack a clear understanding of the problem and wonder why it’s so hard to fix.

 Data challenges may include the need to denormalize, solve for missing data, filter invalid data, reconstitute historical data and integrate different sources and data formats.
 In simple terms, raw data must prepared before it can be used for reporting.

 As mentioned, business intelligence is the practice of preparing the data for reporting in a systematic way.
 This involves a series of steps that result in a technical solution capable of automatically acquiring, preparing and visualizing the data.
 The technical solution typically includes a data solution (or database) hosted in a data center, ETL software (which runs the algorithms that transform the data) and visualization software.
 Arriving at this solution requires specialized skills like dimensional data modelling, ETL development and report authoring.

 As the available data changes or the reporting requirements change, the technical solution must be modified accordingly.
 For this reason, among others, business intelligence should be considered a core business function and utilize an agile development approach.
 Many companies attempt to treat business intelligence like a one-time project and this invariably ends in frustration for everyone involved.